Helping Grandparents Secure Visitation Rights

-Medina, Mitchell, & Smith Law PC is a pro-family and pro-children law firm.
+Medina Family Law Associates is a pro-family and pro-children law firm.
 Our attorneys stand with grandparents who want to protect their precious grandparent-grandchild relationships.
 We understand how special these family ties are.
 We are committed to helping you make the laws work for you and your grandchildren.

 Grandmothers And Grandfathers Seeking Visitation In Arizona: We Can Help.

 Explore your options and get a plan underway to petition a court for an appropriate legal status for your grandchild(ren)’s sake.

 Complete our online form or call Medina Family Law Associates at 480-535-9818 to request a consultation with a lawyer serving grandparents and other extended family members in custody and visitation cases.
 Is guardianship a more appropriate solution for your family?
 We will advise you accordingly.